joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 = Generating Readable Code

 When we have finished extracting the computations out of the excel sheet and have created a computation based on the structure of the data, it is finally time to produce actual code.
 The final phase of the compiler, the _Code Phase_ deals with this problem.
-During the code phase, the compute graph is converted to the code layout model, and then converted to actual programming langauges.
+During the code phase, the compute graph is converted to the code layout model, and then converted to actual programming languages.
 In this thesis, we transform the code to C\# code.

 The final phase of the compiler is more than just transforming the compute graph to C\# code.
-As we will see, there are some extra optimalisations that we can do to make the code extra readable.
+As we will see, there are some extra optimisations that we can do to make the code extra readable.
 For this, we need an abstraction of the code that we can easily manipulate: the _Code Layout Model_.
 This is a model that has both object oriented, procedural features as well as functional features.
-Consequently, the _Code Layout Model_ can acurately model a lot of programming languages, and is a great abstraction, making the compiler also ready for other languages than C\#.
+Consequently, the _Code Layout Model_ can accurately model a lot of programming languages, and is a great abstraction, making the compiler also ready for other languages than C\#.

 In this section, we will first introduce the _Code Layout Model_ in more detail, doing the last step of the compilation and finally compiling to actual code.
 We also look at some of the compiler steps and optimization steps along the way.
 Finally, we introduce the step that compiles the code layout model to C\# with the help of the Roslyn API.

 == Layout
-The code layout model is the model that provides structural guidance in emitting correct code and ease final transformation on the code.
+The code layout model is the model that provides structural guidance in emitting correct code and ease final transformation of the code.
 The model simplifies many parts of a normal parse tree and skips a lot of implied syntax.

 #figure(
   ```java